Capitol Reef

 Exploring and Hiking

-Because it receives fewer visitors than Zion or Arches, it’s possible to string together multiple hikes without feeling rushed.
-It rewards curiosity and unhurried exploration.
-This is a place to base yourself for several days and let the landscape unfold gradually.
+Because Capitol Reef National Park receives fewer visitors than Zion or Arches, it’s possible to link multiple hikes without feeling rushed.
+It rewards curiosity and a slower pace—this is a place to settle in for a few days and let the landscape unfold.

 Featured Hikes